Kolkir/mlcpp/polynomial_regression_gpu/README.md

 	```

 6. **Batch gradient descent implementation**
 	 For this example a code for learning model and results predicting I moved to separate class.
 It helps to reuse code more easily and make its usage more clear.
-Also here I implemented  AdaDelta optimizing technique, because it make learnung process to
+Also here I implemented  AdaDelta optimizing technique, because it make learning process to converge quicker and  dynamically adapts learning rate.
 	``` cpp
 	template <typename Device, typename DType>
 	class Optimizer {